Khan/genqlient/DESIGN.md

 - gqlgen doesn't have this problem, because on the server each GraphQL type maps to a unique Go type; and to the extent that different queries need different fields this is handled at the level of which fields are serialized or which resolvers are called.
 - shurcooL/graphql allows either way.

-In general, it seems like even in languages with better ergonomics for unnamed types, Apollo's approach is somewhat reasonable.
-And unnamed types get will get really hairy for large queries in Go.
-We'll need to decide the naming scheme, but we can copy Apollo's if needed.
-On some level, even if the naming scheme is bad, it won't be as bad as unnamed types!
-But it is somewhat hard to change later (at least without some sort of backcompat), as it breaks existing generated code.
+**Decision:** In general, it seems like even in languages with better ergonomics for unnamed types, Apollo's approach is somewhat reasonable.
+And unnamed types will get really hairy for large queries in Go.
+On some level, even if the naming scheme is bad, it won't be as bad as unnamed types -- if you don't need to refer to the intermediate type, you don't care, and if you do, it's better than a giant inline struct.
+(But it's hard to change later without a flag as existing code may depend on those types.)

+We'll do something similar to Apollo's naming scheme.
+Specifically:
+- The toplevel name will be `MyQueryResponse`, using the query-name.
+- Further names will be `MyQueryFieldTypeFieldType`.
+We will not attempt to be super smart about avoiding conflicts.
+- Fragments will have some naming scheme TBD but starting at the fragment.

+All of this may be configurable later.

 ### How to support fragments and interfaces